Nai Yang Property Guide 2026: $70K Beach Condos

 Nai Yang Property Guide 2026

 Nai Yang is the beachside village south of Phuket Airport — 3km from the terminal, fronting a sheltered bay protected by Sirinat National Park.
-Average condo prices are $2,500 per sqm, with entry from $70,000.
-Rental yields run 6–8% gross.
-The beach is one of the island’s calmest for swimming (the bay creates a natural shelter), the national park prevents overdevelopment on the coast, and the airport proximity is a genuine convenience that the area’s residents cite consistently.
+Average condo prices are still roughly $2,500 per sqm, with entry from $70,000 for smaller studios and compact one-bedroom units.
+Rental yields run 6–8% gross for well-managed stock, but 2026 buyers should underwrite lower resale liquidity than Bang Tao, Kata/Karon or Rawai.

 Quick Overview